gamemanual0/gm0/source/docs/hardware-basics/servo-guide/specialty-servos.rst

 Expansion Hub <Expansion Hub>`.
 This makes it a great option for powering linear slides (as long as they do not carry too heavy load).

-HS788 is available from several vendors including Servocity and goBILDA, both of which offer 25% discount to FTC teams.
+HS788 is available from several vendors including ServoCity and goBILDA, both of which offer 25% discount to FTC teams.

 PARALLAX High Speed CR Servo